 My work has been published in top I/O psychology and management journals, such as the Journal of Applied Psychology, Personnel Psychology, Organizational Psychology Review, or the Journal of Business Ethics (see the “Publications” tab for a full list and pdf versions of the papers).
 My work was presented at several international conferences (the Society of Industrial and Organizational Psychology, the European Association of Work and Organizational Psychology, the Academy of Management, etc.).

 In addition to my research activities, I recently wrote the book “The Psychology of Job Interviews” edited by Routledge.
 This pocket book offers an extensive review of the academic literature on employment interviewing, and translates it into a series of evidence-based recommendations for practitioners and job seekers (more information in the “Books” tab).

-I have also been involved in consulting work in the areas of employee selection and assessment, for instance by helping a Swiss assessment firm secure its national assessment certification.
+I have also been involved in consulting work in the areas of employee selection and assessment, for instance by preparing leadership assessment reports for a Canadian consulting company or by helping a Swiss assessment firm secure its national assessment certification.
 I am always open to discussing potential new consulting projects with interested organizations (more information in the “Consulting” tab).